laravel/homestead/readme.md

 ```

 Optionally, in the same file, change `'default'` to Oracle if you want this to be the default database driver.

+NB: You can of course access your own Oracle database - just replace the connection details above as appropriate (ensuring that the Homestead VM has access to your Oracle DB).

 Official documentation for Laravel Homestead [is located here](http://laravel.com/docs/5.0/homestead).